puppetlabs/puppet/api/docs/http_certificate_request.md

 =============

-The `certificate_request` endpoint submits a Certificate Signing Request (CSR) to the master.
-The master must be configured to be a CA. The returned CSR is always in the `.pem` format.
+The `certificate_request` endpoint submits a Certificate Signing Request (CSR) to the server.
+The server must be configured to be a CA. The returned CSR is always in the `.pem` format.

 Under Puppet Server's CA service, the `environment` parameter is ignored and can be omitted.
-Under a Rack or WEBrick Puppet master, `environment` is required and must be a valid environment, but it has no effect on the response.
+Under a Rack or WEBrick Puppet server, `environment` is required and must be a valid environment, but it has no effect on the response.

 Find